This Southern sweet potato pie is a great harvest fall dessert. It’s a slab pie, so it’s big enough to serve a crowd and great for fall spice lovers.

 - Add flesh to stand mixer and mix sweet potatoes.

 - Add butter and mix well.
-Add sugar, heavy cream, eggs, nutmeg, cinnamon, cloves, lemon juice and vanilla.
+Add sugar, heavy cream, eggs, nutmeg, cinnamon, cloves, lemon juice and vanilla extract.

 - Beat until smooth.

-- Pour filling into baked, cooled pie crust.
+- Pour the pie filling into the baked, cooled pie crust.

 - Bake at 350 degrees F for 40-50 minutes.